RobotNerd/prose-english-format/README.md

     these take the place of writing notes in red ink on a printout of a story.
 - Comment tokens should be added to bracket blocks or comment blocks as needed.
-  - When editing, search for comment tokens in prose files to find specific areas that still need to be worked on.
+  - When editing, search for comment tokens in proze files to find specific areas that still need to be worked on.
   - Suggested use of comment tokens:
     - Use `TODO` for portions of a story that haven't yet been written.